-The council's Executive has agreed to keep the community centre open until the longer term future of the site has been agreed.
-Hertsmere Leisure has contacted all regular hirers of the community centre to allow them to express interest in re-booking the facility if they wish.
-As Bushey Country Club is now closed, all bookings are now being administered from Bushey Grove and there is a good level of usage.
+Our Executive agreed to keep the community centre open until the longer term future of the site has been decided upon.
+Bookings for the community centre are now being administered from Bushey Grove and there is a good level of usage.
 Anyone interested in hiring the Bushey Community Centre can contact Sharon McDermott at Bushey Grove via email firstname.lastname@example.org

-To ensure the on-going use of the car park, we are looking at introducing a parking enforcement regime.
-It is proposed that charges would be in line with the costs at the other council car parks in Bushey but allowing users of the community centre free parking for two hours.
+A car parking regime has been introduced at the site.
+Charges are in line with costs at the other council car parks in Bushey but allow users of the community centre free parking for two hours.